-Childress honors Earnhardt as he's inducted into Hall
+Rick Hendrick rises from tobacco farmer to Hall of Famer

+It came from Roush, who was also starting in NASCAR, and Martin was emotional during most of his speech as he noted he was “just a kid from Arkansas who just wanted to win races and drive cars.”

-CHARLOTTE, N.C.
-(AP) — With a nod to the late Dale Earnhardt, a tearful Richard Childress thanked his former driver for helping build an organization that led to Childress’ induction into the NASCAR Hall of Fame.
+With a nod to the late Dale Earnhardt, a tearful Childress thanked his former driver for helping build an organization that led to Childress’ induction.

 Childress began his career as a driver and formed his own race team in 1972.
 He officially gave up driving in 1981 to focus on Richard Childress Racing, and Earnhardt won six of his record-tying seven titles driving Childress cars.
 Earnhardt won 67 races for Childress, who has 11 total NASCAR titles as a car owner.